Improving SUSY Spectrum Determinations at the LHC with Wedgebox Technique: The C-MST Method of Cheng et al.

-Using the correct $p_T$ values, fits to masses are quite good (easily within 1\%).
-However, it is impossible in practice to know the precise $p_T$ imbalance, and the best that can be done is to perform a scan over this extra $p_T$ for each event, taking for instance $-10\, \hbox{GeV} < p_T < 10\, \hbox{GeV}$.
-This is done in making Fig.~\ref{fig:finalfit}, whose maximum does lie somewhat closer to the actual LSP mass; however, since the correct value of $\Delta = m_{\widetilde{\mu}} - m_{\widetilde{\chi}^0_1}$ was assumed in this 1-D projection, the result is somewhat better than what would be obtained in practice.
+If smearing effects could be eliminated, so that $p_{calc}$ would essentially be equal to $p_{parton}$, fits to masses would be quite good (easily within 1\%).
+Unfortunately, actual experiments cannot know how large the $p_T$ imbalance between $p_{parton}$ and $p_{calc}$ is in any given event: the best that can be done is to perform a scan over this $p_T$ uncertainty for each event, taking for instance $-16\, \hbox{GeV} < p_T < 16\, \hbox{GeV}$.
+This is done in making Fig.~\ref{fig:finalfit}, whose maximum does lie somewhat closer to the actual LSP mass; however, since the correct value of $m_{\widetilde{\mu}} - m_{\widetilde{\chi}^0_1}$ was assumed in this 1-D projection, the result is somewhat better than what would be obtained in practice.
 The fitted LSP mass in Fig.~\ref{fig:finalfit} has a small error but with a slightly up-biased central value (primarily due to the fact that the neutralino pairs do not have a fixed CM energy).
-The HT technique can in fact be used to check this result.
-In \cite{huang2} it was discovered that the four-lepton invariant masses $M_{4l}$, $\overline{M}_{2l2l}$, $\overline{M}_{l2l}$, and $\overline{M}_{3l}$ are correlated in a unique way.
-In particular, a plot of $\overline{M}_{3l}$ versus $M_{4l} \times \overline{M}_{l2l}$ or $\overline{M}_{3l}$ versus $M_{4l} \times \overline{M}_{2l2l}$ for a suitably large event sample produces a visible \emph{curve} whose shape is strictly controlled by the slepton and LSP masses in the decay chain (\ref{neutdecay}).
-Fig.~\ref{fig:ht} shows what these plots look like for {\bf MSSM Test Point II}.
-Measurement of several points along these curves, ({\it i.e.}, upper envelopes of the shapes formed in these scatter plots), yields correct central values for the LSP and slepton masses albeit with slightly larger uncertainties ($\pm 7\, \hbox{GeV}$) than those found when just using C-MST.